Prison Journalism Navigator

 MISSILE: Used in connection with an individual, who is ordered to assault another person, typically by a gang that wants to send a message.
 Used at Moberly Correctional Center in Missouri.
 Usage example: “Johnny got missiled out yesterday.”

 OTHERS: Anyone, who is not part of a major racial group.
-Includes Asians, Middle Easterners, Jewish and foreigners.
+Includes Asians, Middle Easterners, Jews and foreigners.
 Usage example: “I roll with the Others OG.”
+See usage example here.

 PATCHED: A gang member with a PATCH (tattoo) that signifies his gang affiliation, typically after the initiation or prospecting phase.